 H&M Group is committed to contributing to fire, building and electrical safety in our supply chain.
 We were one of the first signatories of the Accord on Fire and Building Safety in Bangladesh, which was signed in 2013.
 It was an agreement between the international trade union IndustriALL Global Union and more than 200 apparel brands and retailers to make fire, electrical and structural improvements in the Bangladesh ready-made garment industry.

 In August 2021, a new agreement called the International Accord for Health and Safety in the Textile and Garment Industry was signed between H&M Group, trade unions and other brands.
 The agreement, which was a continuation of the previous legally binding commitments, took effect on 1 September 2021.
-In January 2023, H&M Group signed a new agreement between global brands and trade unions with the aim to further protect the health and safety of garment workers in Pakistan.
+In January 2023, H&M Group signed a new agreement between global brands and trade unions with the aim of further protecting the health and safety of garment workers in Pakistan.

 The Responsible Trucking platform and the Truck Transport Social Guidelines

-In 2021, H&M Group became one of 11 partners in the collaborative platform Responsible Trucking, which is facilitated by CSR Europé.
+In 2021, H&M Group became one of 11 partners in the collaborative platform Responsible Trucking, which is facilitated by CSR Europe.
 The partnership aims to improve the social conditions of truck drivers in the road transport and logistics sector across Europe.

 To move from guidelines to practical implementation, Responsible Trucking has an integrated approach focused on:

-• Engaging with key stakeholders.
+- Engaging with key stakeholders.

 RELATED